mpiraux/draft-piraux-tcpls/draft-piraux-tcpls.md

 the server to provide one such token during the handshake using the TCPLS Token TLS extension.
 The server uses this extension when sending its EncryptedExtensions over the faster connection to provide the TCPLS token "abc".
-When the client has received this token, it uses it over the other connection to join it to the session.
+As soon as the client has received this token, it uses it over the other connection to join it to the session.
 When the TLS handshake completes over the fastest connection, the TCPLS session is established and the other connection can be joined to the session.